Skip to content

 })

-1. fallback_locale is overloaded.
-It's also Laravel's translation fallback - flipping it per tenant changes translation behavior, not just URL behavior.
-Two unrelated concepts coupled by accident.
+1. Overloaded. fallback_locale is also Laravel's translation fallback.
+Mutating it per tenant changes translation behavior, not just URL behavior.

-2. Octane / worker leaks.
-The Config repository is a singleton that survives across requests.
-Mutating it without a reset hook causes Tenant A's value to leak into Tenant B's next request on the same worker.
+2. Octane leaks.
+The Config repository survives across requests.
+Without a reset hook, Tenant A's value bleeds into Tenant B.

 3. Boot-time consumers.
-Some package internals (and userland code) read config at boot.
+Some package internals read config at boot.
 Mid-request mutations don't reach them.

-setActiveDefaultLocale() avoids all three: the override lives on the Localizer singleton (request-scoped with the reset pattern above), doesn't touch Laravel's translation config, and is read at request time by every consumer that needs it.
+setActiveDefaultLocale() lives on the Localizer singleton (request-scoped), doesn't touch translation config, and is read at request time by every consumer that needs it.

-• Route::localizedSwitcherUrl() and friends still iterate supportedLocales().
-If you build a switcher, filter against Localizer::activeLocales() yourself when rendering.
+• Route::localizedSwitcherUrl() still iterates supportedLocales().
+Filter against Localizer::activeLocales() yourself when rendering.

-• route('about') resolves the same as before - the underlying routes for inactive locales still exist physically; the package just won't route the user there via locale detection.
+• route('about') resolves the same as before.
+Inactive-locale routes still exist physically; the package just won't route the user there.

-• hide_default_locale follows the active default locale, not config.
-With Tenant B (fr default), route('about') for a fr request resolves to /about (no prefix); a /fr/about request gets 302'd to /about by RedirectLocale.
+• hide_default_locale follows the active default.
+With Tenant B (fr default), route('about') for fr returns /about; /fr/about gets 302'd to /about by RedirectLocale.

 Caveat: Route::translate() and per-tenant defaults